nxthdr/saimiris-gateway/README.md

 - **Agent Management**: Register and manage measurement agents
 - **Probe Submission**: Submit probes to send via the measurements pipeline while ensuring a given quota is respected
+- **Auto-Migration**: Database schema is automatically created and updated on startup
+- **Privacy-First**: User identifiers are SHA-256 hashed for privacy protection

 ## Getting Started